 Each type of Diabetes has a different cause.

 In Type 1 Diabetes, doctors are unable to identify why the body’s immune system attacks its own pancreatic cells.
-It is speculated that genes play a role in this misjudgement.
+It is speculated that genes play a role in this misjudgment.
 Another theory suggests that a virus triggers this attack.

 The causes of Type 2 Diabetes can be attributed to genetic and lifestyle factors.
 People who are overweight are more prone to develop this type of Diabetes.
 Also, having excessive fat in the belly region is known to make body cells more resistant to the effects of insulin.
 Thus, this disease usually runs in families who have genes that make them more likely to be obese.

 Women who happen to be overweight at the time of getting pregnant or put on excessive weight during the course of pregnancy are more likely to develop Gestational Diabetes.

 Not only do diabetes symptoms vary from Type to Type, they also vary between the genders.
 Although most of the signs and symptoms of Diabetes are common for both men and women, the following are a few exceptions.

 |Symptoms of Diabetes in men||Symptoms of Diabetes in women|

 |The following are the common diabetes symptoms men display.
 Reduced muscle mass and strength, Erectile dysfunction, Low libido||The following are the common diabetes symptoms in women.
 Dry and itchy skin, Yeast infections, Urinary tract infections.|